zigai/py-pipeline/README.md

 # Overview
 - Pipelines are built by chaining multiple ```Actions``` and evaluating them on data
 - Two types of ```Actions```:
 	- ```Filters``` discard pipeline items based on provided conditions.
-Discarded items are ignored by subsequent actions
+Discarded items are ignored by subsequent actions.
 	- ```Transformers``` modify item data
 - Easily create CLIs for you pipeline
 - Use multiple CPU cores for processing